oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/05-operations/operations-overview.md

 1. Return to the other browser window with your Cloud Shell.
 In order to log into the Kubernetes dashboard, a token is required.
 You will create a service account user `dashboard-user` in the namespace `kube-system.

-2. You will need to create a new manifest file named `dashboard-user` (either in Cloud Shell with Vim or Code Editor).
+2. You will need to create a new manifest file named `dashboard-user.yaml` (either in Cloud Shell with Vim or Code Editor).
 Paste the following into the file, then save it.

     ```
     <copy>